Expanding Solutions to Free Boundary 3D Spherically Symmetric Compressible Navier-Stokes-Poisson Equations near the Lane-Emden Stars: Introduction

-For the case $\gamma=\frac{4}{3}$, we would also like to mention that there exists a family of expanding/collapsing solutions (Goldreich-Weber solutions) to the Euler-Poisson equations which can be explicitly constructed.
+For the case $\gamma =\frac{4}{3}$, we would also like to mention that there exists a family of expanding/collapsing solutions (Goldreich-Weber solutions) to the Euler-Poisson equations which can be explicitly constructed.
 This family of solutions was first discovered by Goldreich and Weber \cite{GW} and the Lane-Emden solution is a special case within the family.
-Had\v{z}i\'c and Jang proved the nonlinear stability of the expanding Goldreich-Weber solutions for the Euler-Poisson equations under radial \cite{HJ} and nonradial \cite{HJL} perturbations in the vacuum free boundary framework.
-On the other hand, for the model of viscous radiation gaseous star, Liu proved the existence of stationary solutions \cite{LXin2} and the stability of a class of linearly expanding homogeneous solutions \cite{LXin}, which is a related study of \cite{HJ}.
+Moreover, Goldreich-Weber solutions are explicit solutions that exhibit the nonlinear instability of mass critical Lane-Emden solution found by \cite{DLYY}.
+In the vacuum free boundary framework, Had\v{z}i\'c and Jang proved the nonlinear stability of the expanding Goldreich-Weber solutions for the Euler-Poisson equations under radial \cite{HJ} and nonradial \cite{HJL} perturbations.
+While for the Navier-Stokes-Poisson equations with constant viscosity, the instability of self-similar expanding Goldreich-Weber solutions and nonlinear stability of linear expanding Goldreich-Weber solutions were proved in \cite{Liu2019Isentropic} by Liu.
+For the model of viscous radiation gaseous star, Liu proved the existence of stationary solutions \cite{LXin2} and the stability of a class of linearly expanding homogeneous solutions \cite{LXin}.

 The existence and dynamics of solutions to the free boundary value problem for the Navier-Stokes-Poisson equations have been widely studied, while the problem is challenging because of the vacuum boundary, especially when considering the density-dependent viscosity.
 The local-in-time well-posedness of spherically symmetric strong solutions to the free boundary value problem with constant viscosity for $\frac{6}{5}<\gamma<2$ was established by Jang \cite{J2}.
 The global existence of spherically symmetric weak solutions was constructed in \cite{G} for $\gamma>\frac{4}{3}$, where the negative gravitational energy can be controlled by the mass and the internal energy.
 While for $\frac{6}{5}<\gamma\le\frac{4}{3}$, Kong and Li \cite{KL} proved the existence of spherically symmetric global weak solutions for constant viscosity problem and Duan and Li \cite{DL} proved the existence of spherically symmetric global weak solutions for viscosity coefficients $\varepsilon(\rho)=\frac{1}{2}\rho$ and $\eta(\rho)=\frac{1}{3}\rho$.
 In both choices of viscosity, total mass of the solutions is required to be less than a certain critical mass.
 As for radially symmetric global strong solutions with $\frac{4}{3}<\gamma<2$, the existence was proved by Luo, Xin and Zeng for both constant viscosity \cite{LXZ1} and density-dependent viscosity \cite{LXZ2} when the initial data is a small radial perturbation of the Lane-Emden solution with the same mass.